tytydraco/yessleep/out/I_Stayed_Too_Late_at_the_Flea_Market.md

+I stayed too late at the flea market and now I know why they close at 3PM.

 I’ve always loved flea markets.
 There’s something about them.
 Things left behind, forgotten, repurposed.
 That’s why I was thrilled when I moved to Ashbrook and heard about Cooper’s Market.
 It sat just outside town, tucked against a stretch of dense forest.
 It was open Tuesday to Sunday, from dawn until 3 PM, without exception.

 I assumed the closing hours were caused by a city ordinance, or just something people had always done?
 But the more I asked, the more people avoided answering.